 This means something.
-It tells us that the luck we have come to love and appreciate, is the kind of good fortune that happens to the very few.
-So how do we become a part of that very few?
-One option is wake up every morning and cross your fingers extremely hard to the point they turn blue.
+It tells us that the luck we have come to love and appreciate is the kind of good fortune that happens to the very few.
+So how do we become a part of those very few?
+One option is to wake up every morning and cross your fingers extremely hard to the point they turn blue.

 Step four is to engage your audience.
 In today’s world, everyone is connected to everyone else.
 Especially because of social media, people constantly seek meaningful relationships.
 Get to know the people you are trying to influence.
-There is reason why they are reading your blog, listening to your music or playing your games.
-Find out why, and find out what more you could offer them to give them an ever-lasting positive experience with you every time the read, listen or play.
+There is the reason why they are reading your blog, listening to your music, or playing your games.
+Find out why, and find out what more you could offer them to give them an ever-lasting positive experience with you every time they read, listen or play.

 Guess who votes for blogs at the blog awards?
 Yep!
 Readers.
 Hopefully your readers.
 Hopefully for you.